druidtom3/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 You now have a non-persistent Caasandra cluster ready!!

-**If you want to create persistent Cassandra clusters, pelase move forward.
+**If you want to create persistent Cassandra clusters, please move forward.
 Before proceeding to the next steps, delete your Cassandra Replication Controller.**

 ```bash
 $ kubectl delete rc cassandra